Imiquimod 5% cream or 12.5mg cream (Recommendation -Grade A)

 Do not apply this medication in the eyes, nose, mouth, rectum, or vagina.
 If you get this medication in those areas, flush with plenty of water.
 If irritation occurs, contact your doctor right away.

 Treatment area reactions may include redness, swelling, itching, burning, pain/tenderness, thickening/hardening of the skin, peeling/flaking/scabbing/crusting, or leaking a clear fluid.
 Also, changes in skin color may occur and may not go away.
+The most frequently reported local skin reactions were erythema, other skin reactions are excoriation, itching, erosions, excoriation and pain can be present.
+The local reactions noted with imiquimod are most likely due to cytokine-induced inflammation and/or an immune response.
+An inflammatory response was not required to achieve clearance of the

 If the skin reaction is severe (bleeding, formation of sores/blisters/ulcers), imiquimod may need to be temporarily stopped so that the skin can heal.